rahulnlb1/casaone-assignment/assignment-1/README.md

 In this approach, we use a Machine Learning based algorithm to analyze the past data and predict the values.

+#### How will you ensure that the 'derived values' are updated with the latest value?

 Whenever the installation person enters a new value of installation, our engine to calculate the latest value is triggered.
 As soon as the calculation is done, the new values are updated w.r.t. the product.
+These asyncronous tasks can be ensured by a message broker.

 Ex: A crew member installs a King-sized bed for a customer.
 He would update the price and time it took for him to install.
 This would trigger our ML algorithm to recalculate the prices and then update the prices w.r.t the latest delivery.